GREEN PARTY OF TRINIDAD AND TOBAGO

 Dr. Hosein is a Registered Farmer with the Ministry of Agriculture/Trinidad and Tobago.
 On 10 acres/4 hectares of inherited land in Woodland/Sapatay, he plans a Zen Retreat with sheep and goat farm, a tilapia pond, and organic fruit and vegetables cultivation.

-He is the father of two children, one an IT expert who has worked with Google and SpaceX, and is now the Vice-President for IT at Boeing, and the other a physician/psychiatrist.
+He is the father of two children, one a software engineer who has worked with Google and SpaceX, and is now the Vice-President for Software at Boeing, and the other a physician/psychiatrist at Johns Hopkins University.
 He has four grandchildren.

 PARTY STRUCTURE